-University Libraries and the Office of the Provost are launching a new Lecture Series: Critical Knowledge Forum this coming Monday, November 9, 2020.
-This new lecture series for the Adelphi community aims to highlight how working across sectors, disciplines, and geographies helps us to identify needs and develop solutions to effectively support knowledge production and dissemination.
-It will explore how we can change the culture of higher education, embrace new opportunities to engage diverse communities in knowledge-making, as well as global knowledge-sharing in accessible and expedited ways.
+University Libraries and the Office of the Provost launched a new Lecture Series: Critical Knowledge Forum on Monday, November 9, 2020.
+This new lecture series for the Adelphi community highlighted how working across sectors, disciplines, and geographies helps us to identify needs and develop solutions to effectively support knowledge production and dissemination.
+It explored how we can change the culture of higher education, embrace new opportunities to engage diverse communities in knowledge-making, as well as global knowledge-sharing in accessible and expedited ways.

 Date and time: May 10, 2021 1PM EST